ammarmplumber/ammarplumber.github.io/content/posts/theology/faith-before-charity/index.md

 ---
 title: Faith Precedes Charity
 seo_title: Faith Precedes Charity
 summary: Why knowledge of God is essential to loving Him.
+Written while returning from Philly, inspired by a discussion with homies from St. Patrick's Church.
 description: Why knowledge of God is essential to loving Him.
+Written while returning from Philly, inspired by a discussion with homies from St. Patrick's Church.
 slug: philosophy-of-science
 author: Ammar M. Plumber